Sechelt: Hidden Groves

-The Hidden Groves area of old growth forest adjoins the Sandy Hook neighbourhood, 6 km from downtown Sechelt and 2 km from Porpoise Bay Provincial Park.
-It has trails for walkers and hikers of various abilities, from easy walks of around 15 minutes to more strenuous treks of 3 or 4 kilometres.
-A wheelchair-accessible trail of 480 metres into the Ancient Grove area is also suitable for people with walkers, strollers, and those not so fit.
-A second 400-metre accessibility trail loops from the entrance kiosk through pristine forest and back.
+The Hidden Groves area of old growth forest adjoins the Sandy Hook neighbourhood, 6 km (4 miles) from downtown Sechelt and 2 km (1¼ miles) from Porpoise Bay Provincial Park.
+It has trails for walkers and hikers of various abilities, from easy walks of around 15 minutes to more strenuous treks of 3 or 4 kilometres (about 2 miles).
+A wheelchair-accessible trail of 480 metres (525 yards) into the Ancient Grove area is also suitable for people with walkers, strollers, and those not so fit.
+A second 400-metre (yard) accessibility trail loops from the entrance kiosk through pristine forest and back.

 The entrance kiosk features a large map of the trails.
 All trails are well-marked and maintained.
 There are signs at all intersections with directions, maps and guides.

 The Groves includes giant ancient trees, maple wetland, and rocky promontories with views of Vancouver Island and Sechelt Inlet.
 There is parking at the entrance to the trails.
 It is a legal off-leash area for dogs.

 The Sechelt Heritage Forest portion of the Groves is a protected interpretive forest as designated by the Province.
 Hidden Grove is currently part of the BC Forest and under a special tenure to the Sechelt Community Forest, which has declared the Grove a special high-priority recreational area and mandated it shall not be logged.
 Volunteers provide daily maintenance.

 Porpoise Bay Provincial Park

-Porpoise Bay Provincial Park is some 4 km north of downtown Sechelt, on the east side of Sechelt Inlet.
+Porpoise Bay Provincial Park is some 4 km (2½ miles) north of downtown Sechelt, on the east side of Sechelt Inlet.
 It is characterized by second-growth forest, open grassy areas and sandy beaches.